 We hear this A LOT.
 Most medium-sized to large marketing agencies already use call tracking.
-They use a ‘legacy’ call tracking company that has been around for 20 years.
-Generally when these agencies start talking to us they’re blown away by how much better our solution is than what they’re currently using.
+They use a ‘legacy’ call tracking company that has been around for many years.
+Generally, when these agencies start talking to us, they’re blown away by how much better our solution is than what they’re currently using.

 They love the UI.
 They love the features.
-They love conversation analytics.
+They love Conversation Analytics® services.
 They love the tool.

 BUT…they just don’t want to endure the hassle of switching call tracking vendors.